dafalagi/laravel-soa-starter/README.md

 ### Generating Components

-The complete list of available component generator can be checked at [Make Commands](app/Console/Commands/Make/)
+The complete list of available component generator can be checked at [make commands](app/Console/Commands/Make/)

 ## 🏗️ **Architecture Patterns**